erusev/parsedown/README.md

 echo $Parsedown->text('Hello _Parsedown_!'); # prints: <p>Hello <em>Parsedown</em>!</p>
 ```
+More examples in [the wiki](https://github.com/erusev/parsedown/wiki/) and in [this video tutorial](http://youtu.be/wYZBY8DEikI).

 ### Hooks
-This fork adds hook functionality that allows you to extend Parsedown.
+You can write hooks that extend Parsedown's functionality.
 To use, write a class that declares static methods with the same name as the methods which
 you would like to modify the output.
 Then register the class with Parsedown.
 #### Hook Example
 ``` php